 Individuals affected with IPF may demonstrate gradually progressive disease, a stable disease course, or an accelerated decline, with or without acute respiratory worsening.
 These subgroups may represent distinct phenotypes of IPF or reflect other factors contributing to the disease.

-We are conducting a large-scale Australian epidemiological study in the IPF population to identify clinical and physiological factors, that when integrated with systems biology-based biomarker collations, may assist clinicians in predicting natural history for individual IPF patients.
+We are conducting a large-scale Australian study in the IPF population to identify clinical and physiological factors, that when integrated with systems biology-based biomarker collations, may assist clinicians in predicting natural history for individual IPF patients.

 Investigators: A/Prof Tamera Corte, A/Prof Ian Glaspole, Dr Helen Jo and Dr Alan Teoh.